Arizona Bar Exam Information

 |On-Motion Application Fee:||$,1800|

-The next Arizona Bar Exam will be held on July 28th and 29th.
+The next Arizona Bar Exam will be held on July 21st and 22nd.
 It is a two-day Universal Bar Exam (UBE).
-The exam may be moved or rescheduled due to the COVID-19 pandemic.
 Applicants should regularly check the Arizona Judicial Branch webpage in order to receive scheduling updates.

 Arizona has adopted the Universal Bar Exam (UBE) created by the National Conference of Bar Examiners.
 Over the course of the two-day test, applicants are subject to a 200-question multiple-choice exam, six essay questions, and two performance test questions.